-Restaurant contribution and restaurant contribution margin are neither required by, nor presented in accordance with, GAAP.
-Restaurant contribution is defined as company-operated restaurant revenue less company restaurant expenses.
+Restaurant contribution and restaurant revenue less company restaurant expenses.
+Restaurant contribution margin is defined as restaurant revenue less company restaurant expenses.
 Restaurant contribution margin is defined as restaurant contribution as a percentage of net company-operated restaurant revenue.
 Restaurant contribution and restaurant contribution margin are supplemental measures of operating performance of our restaurants and our calculations thereof may not be comparable to those reported by other companies.
 Restaurant contribution and restaurant contribution margin have limitations as analytical tools, and you should not consider them in isolation or as substitutes for analysis of our results as reported under GAAP.
 Management believes that restaurant contribution and restaurant contribution margin are important tools for investors because they are widely-used metrics within the restaurant industry to evaluate restaurant-level productivity, efficiency and performance.
 Management uses restaurant contribution and restaurant contribution margin as key metrics to evaluate the profitability of incremental sales at our restaurants, to evaluate our restaurant performance across periods and to evaluate our restaurant financial performance compared with our competitors.
 See "Prospectus Summary-Summary Consolidated Financial and Other Data" for a reconciliation of restaurant contribution to company-operated restaurant revenue.